christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom

-Asander was born in 110BCE, the same year as Julius Caesar.
+Asander was born in 110 BCE, the same year as Julius Caesar.
 Dynamis was born in 70/69 BCE, the same year as Cleopatra VII.
 Julius Caesar was 30 years older than Cleopatra, and Asander was also 30 years older than Dynamis.

-A statue from the Bosporan Kingdom, dated to Asander's reign (ca. 47--17 BCE), refers to as Asander as the 'Great King of Kings Asandros Philoromaios Soter' (Corpus Inscriptionum Regni Bosporani 30).
+A statue from the Bosporan Kingdom, dated to Asander's reign (ca. 47--17 BCE), refers to Asander as the 'Great King of Kings Asandros Philoromaios Soter' (Corpus Inscriptionum Regni Bosporani 30).
 So, he was a 'King of Kings', Soter (savior), and 'The Great'.
-Individually, each of those titles carry significance, but the 'Great King of Kings' title in that inscription stands out because it is a rare title that was used by Cyrus the Great and Alexander the Great, so this shows Asanders level of prestige and power to be placed along side those two.
+Individually, each of those titles carries significance, but the 'Great King of Kings' title in that inscription stands out because it is a rare title that was used by Cyrus the Great and Alexander the Great, so this shows Asander's level of prestige and power to be placed alongside those two.
 Julius Caesar is the only historical figure who had a comparable level of prestige as Cyrus and Alexander.